 My favorite are the plain green tomatoes called Aunt Ruby’s German Green, or red and green striped, called Green Zebra.
-They are tart and crunchy suitable for juices, sandwiches and grilling but could be made even into a dessert.
-A novelty tomatoes are Black Beauty, a very dark colored once.
+They are tart and crunchy suitable for juices, sandwiches, and grilling but could be made even into a dessert.
+A novelty tomato is Black Beauty, a very dark-colored once.

 Light Summer Tomato Salad

-1/2 cup quality Feta cheese, crumbled or grated.
-There are French, Greek and Bulgarian varieties.
+- 1/2 c Feta cheese, crumbled or grated.
+There are French, Greek, and Bulgarian varieties.
 Try them all and decide for yourself which one is your favorite!